I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/ns-wudfddi-_umdf_io_target_open_params.md

 `dwFlagsAndAttributes`

 Additional flags and attributes for the file.
 For more information about this member, see the <i>dwFlagsAndAttributes</i> parameter of <a href="http://go.microsoft.com/fwlink/p/?linkid=152795">CreateFile</a> in the Windows SDK.

-`dwShareMode`

-The type of sharing to allow for the file.
-For more information about this member, see the <i>dwShareMode</i> parameter of <a href="http://go.microsoft.com/fwlink/p/?linkid=152795">CreateFile</a> in the Windows SDK.

 ## Remarks
 The <b>UMDF_IO_TARGET_OPEN_PARAMS</b> structure is used as input to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560273">IWDFRemoteTarget::OpenFileByName</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff560276">IWDFRemoteTarget::OpenRemoteInterface</a>.